netreconlab/hipaa-postgres/README.md

 - [ ] Encryption at rest - Mount to your own encrypted storage drive (Linux and macOS have API's for this) and store the drive in a "safe" location
 - [ ] Be sure to do anything else HIPAA requires

 The [CareKitSample-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit) app uses this image alongise parse-hipaa and [ParseCareKit](https://github.com/netreconlab/ParseCareKit).
+If you are looking for a Mongo variant, checkout [hipaa-mongo](https://github.com/netreconlab/hipaa-mongo).

 **Use at your own risk.
 There is not promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**